plucena3/coti-erc20-typescript/README.md

 ### Important Notes:

 - **Replace the address** `0xFFFFFFFFFFFFFFFFFFFFFF` with **YOUR OWN WALLET ADDRESS**
-- The `@` symbol in Cursor.AI references specific files in your workspace for context
+- The `@` symbol in GitHub Copilot references specific files in your workspace for context
-- Cursor.AI will analyze the referenced contracts to understand the PrivateERC20 implementation pattern
+- Copilot will analyze the referenced contracts to understand the PrivateERC20 implementation pattern

 ## Step 2: Compile Smart Contract